dacowan2/RecSys-final/README.md

 4) Run MF-ALS.
 Follow the pop-up questions and continue.
 5) Run RECS, enter 'mf-als' and answer the pop-up questions.
 This will return reccommendations for the given user.

+## TFIDF

+In order to run TFIDF:
+1) Run RML or R to load in the data
+2) Run the corresponding PD-RML or PD-R depending on which data you loaded in 1)
+3) Run TFIDF.
+5) Run RECS, enter 'tfidf' and answer the pop-up questions.
+This will return reccommendations for the given user.